vedsmehta/vedsmehta.github.io/_projects/(5) Colonoscopy Segmentation.md

 # Colonoscopy Research

-At the pinnacle of my computer science journey so far, an academic research project I did in my 9th grade year stands strong.
+I did my first scientific research project in my 9th grade year.
 Titled "Towards Real-time Polyp Segmentation during Colonoscopy using an EfficientNet-based UNet Architecture", this project aims to aid doctors around the world in diagnosing colorectal cancer, and other Gastrointestinal diseases.

 Here is the abstract: